 But the sounds that accompany the content are important, too.

 The right intro music can hook new listeners as soon as they press play.
 Instead of waiting for the story to build some momentum, they’ll be instantly engaged by the music.

 Using the same music for every show can also tap into the Familiarity Principle, a psychological phenomenon by which people develop a preference for something simply by being exposed to that same thing multiple times.
-Just having consistent podcast music will make your show more enjoyable to listeners.
+Just having consistent royalty free podcast music will make your show more enjoyable to listeners.

 At its core, music can not only help you develop a more distinct brand for your show, but can also help your content stand out against the ever-growing list of podcasts you’re competing against for listeners.